-Fast reactors are a class of advanced nuclear reactors that have some key advantages over traditional reactors in safety, sustainability, and waste.
-While traditional reactors contain moderators to slow down neutrons after they’re emitted, fast reactors keep their neutrons moving quickly (hence the name).
-Fast neutrons can unlock the energy in the dominant isotope of uranium (U238) and thus extend known fuel resources by around 200x.
-Your average thermal neutron moves around at about 2200 m/s while a fast neutron might be cruising well above 9 million m/s, which is about 3% of the speed of light.
+Whereas traditional reactors contain moderators to slow down neutrons after they’re emitted, fast reactors keep their neutrons moving quickly.
+An average slow neutron moves around at about 2200 m/s while a fast neutron might be cruising well above 9 million m/s, which is about 3% of the speed of light.

 This page discusses the pros, cons, history, and physics of fast reactors

 Note: The term fast reactor is a shortened version of fast-neutron reactor.

 Fast reactors get more neutrons out of their primary fuel than traditional reactors, so many can be used to breed new fuel, vastly enhancing the sustainability of nuclear power.

 Fast reactors are capable of destroying the longest-lived nuclear waste, transforming it to waste that decays to harmlessness in centuries rather than hundreds of millennia.

 Fast reactors typically use liquid metal coolants rather than water.
 These have superior heat-transfer properties and allow natural circulation to remove the heat in even severe accident scenarios.
 The result: if something goes very wrong at the plant, and none of the operators are awake, AND none of the control rods work, the reactor can just naturally shut itself down.
 This comes with a con (see cons).

 Fast reactors can employ metallic fuel rather than oxides (thanks to chemical compatibility with the liquid metal coolant).
 Since metal has very high thermal conductivity, the reactor can shut itself down without surpassing temperature limits.
 This enhances the safety of these reactors significantly.